-Don't beat yourself up if you've said one of these phrases—and we all have—to your kid at one point or another, but here's why you shouldn't say them again.
+Don’t beat yourself up if you’ve said one of these phrases—and we all have—to your kid at one point or another, but here’s why you shouldn’t say any of these 10 things again.

 1. “Don’t do that!”

 The subconscious part of most children’s brains does not hear the word don’t.
 You might say, “Don’t run with scissors”, but your child will hear, “Run with scissors.”
 Say what you need to say in a positive way: “Remember, we walk when we are carrying scissors.”
 Tell them what you want from them, not what you don’t want.